Last Updated on Jun 12, 2025

 ∆ = Total time of Service unavailability

 (a) Excused Downtime.
-“Excused Downtime” occurs when Customer has no or limited access to the Services under an Order Form that arises from (i) scheduled maintenance, (ii) a Force Majeure Event, (iii) any hardware or software not supplied by Dealpath; (iv) from telecommunications or Internet service provider failures; (v) Customer’s use of the Services in an unauthorized or unlawful manner or any interruption resulting from Customer’s misuse, alteration, or damage of the Services; or (vi) Dealpath’s exercise of its rights under the Terms or the blocking of data communications or other portions of the Services in accordance with its policies.
+“Excused Downtime” occurs when Customer has no or limited access to the Services under an Order Form that arises from (i) scheduled maintenance, (ii) a Force Majeure Event, (iii) any hardware or software not supplied by Dealpath; (iv) from telecommunications or Internet service provider failures; (v) Customer’s use of the Services in an unauthorized or unlawful manner or any interruption resulting from Customer’s misuse, alteration, or damage of the Services; or (vi) Dealpath’s exercise of its rights under the Agreement or the blocking of data communications or other portions of the Services in accordance with its policies.

 (b) Scheduled Maintenance.
 Dealpath will use commercially reasonable efforts to undertake all necessary maintenance in a manner that mitigates impact to Customer and its users and to notify Customer of the required maintenance.
 Dealpath will use commercially reasonable efforts to provide twenty-four (24) hours’ prior notice for scheduled maintenance not to exceed six (6) hours.
 Notice provided under this Section will be via email.